Hector's dolphin: Diet

-Hector's dolphins are generalist feeders, with prey selection based on size (mostly under 10 cm in length) rather than species, although spiny species also appear to be avoided.
+Hector's dolphins are generalist feeders, with prey selection based on size (mostly under 10 cm in length) rather than species, although spiny species appear to be avoided.
 The largest prey item recovered from a Hector's dolphin stomach was an undigested red cod weighing 500 g with a standard length of 35 cm.
 The stomach contents of dissected dolphins include a mixture of surface-schooling fish, midwater fish, squid, and a variety of benthic species.
-The main prey species in terms of mass contribution is red cod, and other important prey include Peltorhamphus flatfish, ahuru, New Zealand sprat, Nototodarus arrow squid, and juvenile giant stargazer.
+The main prey species in terms of mass contribution is red cod, and other important prey include flatfish (Peltorhamphus), ahuru (Auchenoceros punctatus), New Zealand sprat (Sprattus muelleri), New Zealand arrow squid (Nototodarus sloanii), and juvenile giant stargazer (Kathetostoma giganteum).

 Predators

-The remains of Hector's dolphins have been found in the stomachs of broadnose sevengill shark (considered to be their main predator), great white shark and blue shark.
-Unconfirmed predators of Hector's and Māui dolphins include killer whales (orca), mako sharks and bronze whaler shark.
+The remains of Hector's dolphins have been found in the stomachs of broadnose sevengill sharks (Notorynchus cepedianus, considered to be their main predator), great white sharks (Carcharodon carcharias) and blue sharks (Prionace glauca).
+Unconfirmed predators of Hector's dolphins include orca (Orcinus orca), mako sharks (Isurus) and copper sharks (Carcharhinus brachyurus).

 Behaviour

 Group dynamics

-Hector's dolphins preferentially form groups of less than 5 individuals, with a mean of 3.8 individuals, that are highly segregated by sex.
-The majority of these small groups are single sex.
-Groups of greater than 5 individuals are formed much less frequently.
-These larger groups, >5, are usually mixed sex and have been shown to form only to forage or participate in sexual behavior.
-Nursery groups can also be observed and are usually all female groups of less than 7 mothers and young.

-This species has been found to be show a high level of fluidity with weak inter-individual associations, meaning they do not form strong bonds with other individuals.
+Hector's dolphins have been found to show a high level of fluidity with weak inter-individual associations, meaning they do not form strong bonds with other individuals.
 Three types of small preferential groups have been found: nursery groups; immature and subadult groups; and adult male/female groups.
-All of these small groups show a high level of sex segregation.
-Hector's dolphins display a sex-age population group composition, meaning they group by biological sex and age.
+They display a sex-age population group composition, meaning they group by biological sex and age, and have a mean group size of 3.8 individuals, preferring to form sex-segregated groups of less than 5 individuals.
+Groups of greater than 5 individuals are formed much less frequently, are usually composed of members of both sexes, and have been shown to form only to forage or participate in sexual behaviour.
+Nursery groups can also be observed and are usually composed of less than 7 mothers and their young, with no adult males present.

 Sexual behaviour

 Males of the species have extremely large testes in proportion to body size, with the highest relative weight in one study being 2.9% of body weight.
 Large testes in combination with males' smaller overall body size suggests a promiscuous mating system.
-This type of reproductive system would involve a male attempting to fertilize as many females as possible and little male-male aggression.
-The amount of sexual behavior per individual in the species is observed most when small single sex groups form large mixed sex groups.
-Sexual behavior in the species is usually non-aggressive.
+This type of reproductive system would involve a male attempting to fertilise as many females as possible and little male-male aggression.
+The amount of sexual behaviour per individual in the species is observed most when small single sex groups form large mixed sex groups.
+Sexual behaviour in the species is usually non-aggressive.